 I can better explain this by sharing good and bad examples.

-When I can fit in my size 27 jeans again by September 1, 2018 I will treat myself to a new cute belt to go with them.
+- When I can fit in my size 27 jeans again by September 1, 2020 I will treat myself to a new, cute belt to go with them.

 #8 Think Beyond the Scale

 Next time you hit a plateau, break down that wall by trying one or more of the techniques covered above.
-Give it your best shot for 1-2 months and you’ll break that plateau.
-If not, then it is time to try another one of the 8 options above.
+Instead of giving up, stay consistent and you’ll break through that plateau.
+If not, then it is time to try another one of the strategies above.
 No one knows your body better than you do.
-So self-analyze which of the 8 options is most likely your biggest problem area, look it in the face, and take it down.
+Self-analyze which of the 8 options is most likely your biggest problem area, look it in the face, and tackle it.

-If you still need help, hire the best! (us, *winkwink)
+If you still need help, hire the best! *winkwink